-- One being (wild animal life) was like a lion: symbolizes king of beasts; royalty; power; majesty; supremacy. - One being (domestic animal life) was like a calf (ox): symbolizes king of domestics; sacrifice; endurance; strength. - One being (human life) was had the face of a man: symbolizes creation; intelligence. - One being (bird life) was like a flying eagle: symbolizes king of birds; heavenliness; swiftness; speed in execution of judgment.
+- One being (wild animal like) was like a lion: symbolizes king of beasts; royalty; power; majesty; supremacy. - One being (domestic animal like) was like a calf (ox): symbolizes king of domestics; sacrifice; endurance; strength. - One being (human like) had the face of a man: symbolizes creation; intelligence. - One being (bird like) was like a flying eagle: symbolizes king of birds; heavenliness; swiftness; speed in execution of judgment.

-The emphasis is upon the nature of these creatures.
-These living creatures may simply represent aspects of God's attributes.
-The idea is that of the majesty of God.
-Their description:
+The emphasis is upon the nature of these living creatures may simply represent aspects of God's attributes.